How to Add Placeholder to Operator Field in JavaScript Query Builder?

-When working with the Syncfusion Angular Query Builder component, you may want to display a placeholder for the operator field until an explicit change is made by the user.
-This can be achieved by handling the onChange event and manipulating the DOM elements accordingly.
-Below is a guide on how to implement this functionality.
+This article explains how to add a placeholder to the operator field in the JavaScript Query Builder.
+When working with the Syncfusion JavaScript Query Builder component, you may want to display a placeholder for the operator field until an explicit change is made by the user.
+This can be achieved by handling the onChange

 Define the Query Builder Component